 Affordable Car Insurance in Brantford Ontario

-Driver, car and home address all factor into calculating car insurance premiums in Ontario.
-While insurance companies all draw from the same statistics, each one has their own way to develop policy prices.
+Driver, car, and home address all factor into calculating car insurance premiums in Ontario.
+While insurance companies all draw from the same statistics, each one has its own way to develop policy prices.
 Competition means that drivers in Ontario may find substantial differences in the cost of similar coverage between insurers.

 The province’s auto insurance market remains regulated through the Financial Services Commission of Ontario.
 Any car on the road is legally required to have a minimum of insurance coverage set by the government.
 Penalties for driving without insurance may be as high as $50,000.